silvanm/tech-talk-seat-reservation/README.md

 A simple, interactive web application for reserving seats at tech talks or similar events.
 This application provides a visual seating plan where users can select and reserve seats.

+This application was created as a demo during the 9 Tech Talk, showcasing what Cline (an AI assistant) can do.

 ## Features

 - Interactive seating plan with 3 rows and 15 seats per row